Goodyer wins 60th Australian Sprintcar Championship - Speedcafe

 It was a just reward for Goodyer who has produced a terrific summer of results after finishing third in last year’s Australian Championship behind Marcus Dumesny and Victorian Jamie Veal at Archerfield in Brisbane.

-Earlier the night Dylan Beveridge made it a clean sweep for the Apple Isle when he won his second consecutive Formula 500 national title.
+Earlier in the night, Dylan Beveridge made it a clean sweep for the Apple Isle when he won his second consecutive Formula 500 national title.

 His car carried support from Graham and Wendy Erhart who won last month’s Sprintcar classic in Warrnambool with young ace Brock Hallett.